 Learn more: Nationwide Insurance review

 If you have accidents or tickets on your diving record, you may want to consider a quote from Progressive; the company is known for helping high-risk drivers find coverage.
-The company offers several options to tailor your policy to your needs, like ridesharing coverage, which may be a good option if you drive for Uber, Lyft or any similar company.
-Progressive did receive a below-average score from claims satisfaction from J.D.
-Power though, so the carrier may not be a good fit for you if customer service is a priority.
+Progressive offers several options to tailor your policy to your needs, like ridesharing coverage, which may be a good option if you drive for Uber, Lyft or any similar company.
+Progressive did receive a below-average J.D.
+Power customer satisfaction score in the Mid-Atlantic region, so the carrier may not be a good fit for you if customer service is a priority.

 Learn more: Progressive Insurance review